 Promoting the safety and healthy development of children in early care and education settings is the overarching goal of monitoring.
 However, today’s monitoring policies are often disconnected efforts based on the individual funding streams or program type that can lead to duplication and conflict.
 The various funding streams, including the Child Care and Development Fund (CCDF), CACFP, and Head Start have different legislative requirements, but all have the same overarching goals – to ensure that our nation’s most disadvantaged children have access to what they need to promote their optimal development.

-The recommendations in the guidance document are meant to foster discussion, share some innovative state practices, and help states design the next generation of monitoring policy and practice.
+The recommendations in the guidance document (PDF) are meant to foster discussion, share some innovative state practices, and help states design the next generation of monitoring policy and practice.

 Joint Monitoring Resources